A Definitive List Of The Most Famous Scandals From The Modern British Royal Family

 Scandals always captivate the public, and British royal family scandals are the cream of the crop, proving the family is not exempt from the grip of impropriety and public embarrassment.
-The modern royal family, the Windsors, is headed by Queen Elizabeth II, the longest-reigning queen England has ever had.
-Her children, unfortunately, have borne the brunt of numerous scandals over the years: Prince Andrew allegedly slept with a 17-year-old sex slave; Prince Charles had a salacious affair that was highly publicized; and Princess Anne, who was once nearly kidnapped, was beseiged by adultery rumors concerning her ex-husband.
+Until 2022, the modern royal family, the Windsors, was headed by Queen Elizabeth II, the longest-reigning queen England has ever had.
+Her children, unfortunately, have borne the brunt of numerous scandals over the years: Prince Andrew allegedly slept with a 17-year-old sex slave and was relieved of all his royal duties; Prince Charles had a salacious affair that was highly publicized; and Princess Anne, who was once nearly kidnapped, was besieged by adultery rumors concerning her ex-husband.
 Of course, scandal is not new to the royal family.
 Queen Elizabeth's uncle, King Edward VIII, abdicated his throne to marry a divorcee, and the story of the love affair between Princess Margaret and Peter Townsend, a married man, was huge news during the '50s.

 This list details the most sordid and highly publicized scandals the Windsors have experienced in modern history.

 - Photo: Mattnad / Wikimedia Commons / CC-BY-SA 3.0

 Then-Prince Charles Had A Decades-Long Affair With Camilla Parker-Bowles, While They Were Both Married To Other People

 King Charles III made no secret of his love for Camilla Parker-Bowles, before, during, or after his marriage to Diana Spencer.
 Then-Prince Charles and Camilla met in 1970, but couldn't marry due to Camilla's "promiscuous" history (she had had previous boyfriends).
 Charles married Diana, and together they had two sons; however, Charles never stopped loving Camilla, and in 1986, they began an affair.